Restaurants in Downtown Santa Cruz

 With cafe tables right on Pacific Avenue, this full delicatessen serves fresh sandwiches and salads daily for the business lunch crowd.
 Lots of custom sandwich choices and ready-to-eat sandwiches and salads.
 Located at 1534 Pacific Avenue near the corner of Pacific and Front.

 Nut Kreations & True Olive Connection These two shops on Lincoln Street between Pacific and Cedar is our little gourmet ghetto.
-Nut Kreations has great corporate gifts and custom trail mixes.
+Nut Kreations has great healthy snacks and custom trail mixes.
 The True Olive Connection is THE place to get fresh Extra Virgin olive oil and aged balsamic vinegars.